OctoPrint/OctoPrint/docs/jsclientlib/job.rst

 .. js:function:: OctoPrintClient.job.resume(opts)

-   Resumes the current job if it's currently pause, does nothing if it's running.
+   Resumes the current job if it's currently paused, does nothing if it's running.

    See :ref:`Issue a job command <sec-api-jobs-command>` for details.